QCBA: Improving Rule Classifiers Learned from Quantitative Data by Recovering Information Lost by Discretisation: Experiments

-\paragraph{Metaparameter Tuning} For C4.5, FURIA, PART, and RIPPER we performed hyperparameter optimization using the MultiSearch package\footnote{\url{https://github.com/fracpete/multisearch-weka-package}}, which implements a variation of grid search over multi-parameter spaces.
-As evaluation metric we chose accuracy.
-Parameter tuning was performed separately for each fold on the training data.
+\paragraph{Metaparameter Tuning} For C4.5, FURIA, PART, and RIPPER we perform hyperparameter optimisation using the MultiSearch package\footnote{\url{https://github.com/fracpete/multisearch-weka-package}}, which implements a variation of grid search over multi-parameter spaces.
+We choose accuracy as the evaluation measure.
+Parameter tuning is performed separately for each fold on the training data using internal crossvalidation.
+The best setting found is used for the evaluation of the test data.
 The grid for individual learners is defined in Table~\ref{tbl:multisearchSetting}.

-The metaparameters for CBA, IDS and SBRL were set as described above (cf. Section~\ref{sec:marcevalsteps} for CBA, Section~\ref{ss:sbrl} for SBRL, and Section~\ref{ss:ids} for IDS).
+For CORELS, it is reported that metaparameter tuning has a limited effect \cite{corelsThesis}.
+Similar to CBA, we use the default values.
+In this case, we use the settings from pycorels: { \texttt{c=0.01,n\_iter = 10000, policy=lower\_bound, ablation=NA, max\_card = 2, min\_support=0.01}}.
+Note that minimum support is set to the same value as for CBA.
+For CORELS, we experimented with varying the regularisation threshold $c$ for which higher values should penalize longer rule lists, but this had only small effect, therefore the default value was used for the experiments.

 \paragraph{Results}